pitr-ch/pitr-ch.github.com/presentations/2015-fosdem/slides.md

     -   CRuby inject `Monitor` into an object's ivar `__@mutex__`

 -   .
-    -   Ff you forget to unlock other threads will wait forever for this lock.
+    -   If you forget to unlock other threads will wait forever for this lock.
-    -   synchronized ×2 faster then locking
+    -   synchronized ×2 faster then locking on JRuby
     -   Maybe somebody can tell how bad idea it is?

 ---